 National Register of Historic Places in Sonoma County

-The small town of Freestone is situated in a valley that extends from the Pacific Ocean, north through Valley Ford, Bodega and Freestone to the beginning of the redwood forest just south of the town of Occidental.
+The small town of Freestone lies in a valley that extends from the Pacific Ocean to the beginning of the redwood forest just south of Occidental.

-The building is constructed with shiplap siding.
-Flat trim surrounds the six over six double hung sash windows.
-The entry doors on the lower floor are symmetrically placed and are embellished with stained glass.
+The building is covered with shiplap siding.
+Flat trim surrounds the six-over-six double-hung sash windows.
+Entry doors on the ground floor are symmetrically placed and embellished with stained glass.
 The side door entry has a single, paned door with colored glass side lights and transom.

 The most outstanding features are the Gothic windows below the center gables.

 Source: NRHP nomination submitted in 1978.